AD-SDL/rpl_workcell/README.md

       config_path: /home/rpl/wei_ws/demo/rpl_workcell/pcr_workcell/protocol_files/ot2_pcr_config.yaml
 ```

 **NOTE**: Raf writes as follows.
-None of these are clear to me, as I do not see any of the words that Raf lists in the followibg.
+This is not clear to me, as I do not see any of the words that he lists  (step name, robot, action name, vars) in the example:

 This file uses the "alias" defined for each robot above and a funcx style message:
 Step Name: Name on the workflow